 How the Venous System Works: Vein Disorders & Venous Insufficiency

-Veins contain the blood in the human body.
-The venous system’s function is to return blood to the heart once the oxygen and nutrients the blood carries to the body’s organs and tissues have been depleted a venous insufficiency.
+Veins contain the blood in the human body and the venous system’s sole function is to return blood to the heart.
 Because the venous system is a low-pressure system, and much of the blood returning to the heart has to work against gravity, veins in the limbs contain valves that ensure that blood flows in only one direction in the veins – toward the heart.

 Incompetent Valves & Venous Reflux